-You’ve moved to Dublin, settled into your new home and found a job.
-How can you be sure that you’re being treated fairly?
-Ireland’s employment law is transparent and applicable to all workplaces.
-Here are a few resources that will help you check that your boss is on the level.
+You’ve moved to Ireland, settled into your new home and found a job working in Dublin.
+But how can you be sure that you’re being treated fairly?
+Are you doing a normal working week?
+What are your holiday entitlements?
+Well, fortunately, Ireland’s employment law is transparent and applicable to all workplaces.

 The Workplace Relations Commission

 In Ireland, the Workplace Relations Commission is the go-to organisation for your rights at work.

 These are accessible reads and will provide most people with all the information they need to navigate the labour market.
 But if you’re just looking for a brief introduction to employment law in Ireland, we cover the basics below.

 With the exception of the Gardaí, the Defence Forces and people who work for their families, all workers in Ireland are covered by the same employment law.